Skip to content

 from spectral_api.middleware.auth_v2 import require_permission

-@router.get("/api/configs", dependencies=[Depends(require_permission("read:workspace"))])
+@router.get("/api/configs", dependencies=[Depends(require_permission("read:domain"))])

 def list_configs(